daschwanden/grr/codelabs/how-to-add-a-client-action.md

   rdf_deps = []
 ```

-An important detail is that for Client Actions, we prefer adding the class to a separate file (see below).
+An important detail is that for Client Actions, we prefer adding the class to a separate file.
 This is because we need to import it in both the server and the client.
 For Flows, we usually prefer to define them close to the Flow class definition themselves (see more on [Adding Flows](../how-to-add-a-flow/index.html)).

 <!-- ------------------------ -->
 ## Writing the Client Action class
-Duration: 3
+Duration: 5

 Client Actions are classes that inherit from [```ActionPlugin```](https://github.com/google/grr/blob/a6f1b31abfe82794b7d82fa8d54d8bd94bfed1bb/grr/client/grr_response_client/actions.py#L78).
 The class must override: